sarahlshowers/hangman-react/README.md

 **Branches**:
 ***difficulty-levels***
+Watch typos and spelling - this is your interviewers first impression of you!
+Proof read, use spell checker, have someone review it
 I do want to devlop this further, which should not take me too much longer, since the API is made up of words that increase the difficulty exponentially, and it would be good to have difficulty selection to make the game playable for all levels.